 Perhaps the most important paper that emerged from this time was called at first 'Perspective and the Objectively Normative'.
-This paper contained good ideas that have only finally emerged in my publication record via the Philosophical Review paper and a paper I first wrote three years ago called 'Respect and the Reality of Apparent Reasons', and which I'm now revising again.
+This paper contained good ideas that have only finally emerged in my publication record via 'Respect and the Reality of Apparent Reasons' and 'An Epistemic Non-Consequentialism'.

 I've posted two versions of this paper to the right, one from the end of 2010 and another from 2011 (written for Sosa's dissertation group), and another that I presented in Daniel Singer's seminar on epistemic normativity at the University of Pennsylvania on 4/14/14.

 5/2011 to 12/2011: Buck-Passing, the Wrong-Kind of Reasons Problem, and Fittingness as a Weakly Normative Concept